 By the end of this course, you will be able to:

 The Sphere in Practice self-paced course represents around 8 to 10 hours of study.
 Subject to availability, the new course can also be taken as a massive open online course (MOOC), which adds a further 8 to 10 hours of study time split between live webinars and moderated discussion forums.
-The first edition of the MOOC will take place between March and May 2021.
+The first edition of the MOOC took place between March and May 2021.

 Yes!
 This new course replaces the “Sphere Handbook in Action” course, which was accessed by over 40,000 people since release in 2013.
 Sphere in Practice borrows some elements from the previous course, but most of the content is new or significantly refreshed.
 So, even if your already passed the old course, please don’t hesitate to study the new one.